Steampunk Journaling: Diary Writing in the Digital Age

 Think about this carefully before you accuse me of causing you more confusion than resolution.
 One of the observations I’m demonstrating is that Steampunk, much like the tensions that often appear on the pages of personal journals, portrays a mentality that gets too far ahead of itself before it has untangled from the past.
 The result is a murky blend of innovation, technology, and history that is struggling to offer “improvement” but does nothing to actually advance the culture or the individual.
 I define “Steampunk Journaling” as the interactions of writings present and past–co-mingling on mechanized pages.
 We haven’t figured out where we are going from our memories yet and memories are, after all, only fragments.
 They can act as an adhesive–or they can stir up more trouble than they are worth.

 Initially, this approach had no system of organization whatsoever.
 I was recovering from an illness that impaired my concentration, and my mind resisted traditionally-taught organized writing.
 I didn’t have the patience to switch back and forth between documents, so I used a single document as a sort of catch-all for what I was transcribing along with my current thoughts.
 A system developed as I went along.
 I used dates and changes of font color to indicate the discrepancies of years.
-Entries look something like the following:
+Journal documents became quilted with the interplay of recorded events and emotions of previous years, current happenings and thought interpretations.
+In other words–stagnant writings could be re-worked where it seemed there was still work to do with select “lines” of thought.

 One of these connectors has turned me back to paper and ink.
 There’s a quality to writing by hand that typing on a machine does not replace.
 I may have abandoned pen for keyboard for a while, but something of the fluidity of handwriting is lacking, and there’s a stream of creativity and consciousness less prone to writer’s block that I’m often able to access when I shut off the computer.
 But this sort of anti-technology, though contradictory, is another component of Steampunk, especially as it is contrasted with its counterpart, Cyberpunk–also a relevant genre to this discussion of digitalizing information.